 If the problem isn’t serious, it will resolve by itself.

 As time passes, the newborn will learn how to relax their anus while pushing with their abdomen.

 Through trial and error, they will learn how to do that which will lead to less digestive issues and less stress when the baby needs to excrete its stool.

 It’s all natural.

-The grunts and strains of a healthy newborn learning how to excrete stool and to manage its digestive system is different from a sick baby.
+The grunting and strains of a healthy newborn baby learning how to excrete stool and to manage its digestive system is different from a sick baby.

-If your baby is chronically grunting and/or has other issues, then they need to be checked by a doctor.
+If your baby is showing signs of a syndrome, chronically grunting and/or has other issues, then they need to be checked by a doctor.

 Even more so if they have a fever or appears under intense distress, seeking medical attention is advised immediately.

 Even if there is a serious problem, catching it early is key.

 This increases the chance that your newborn’s condition will be sorted not only sooner and successfully.